 1. Bucharest, Romania

 Bucharest is also extremely affordable based on rent, utilities, transport, and food.
-It is calculated that the average monthly costs are around $3,739 which is $849 less than the average American salary.
-This allows for pad room to save or to further explore the city and travel around.
+The average monthly costs are around $1,400 (excluding rent), with rent for a one-bedroom apartment in the city center ranging from $400 to $600.
+This means total living expenses of approximately $1,800 to $2,000 per month, significantly less than the average American salary, allowing plenty of room to save or to further explore the city and travel around.

 Romania is one of the easiest cities to get dual citizenship with reasonable tax rates of a flat 16%.
-The only downside to working in Romania is the amount of English speakers.
-Currently, only 31% of citizens speak English so it might be necessary to learn some basic Romanian to get around.
+The only downside to working in Romania is the number of English speakers.
+Currently, only 31% of citizens speak English, so it might be necessary to learn some basic Romanian to get around.

 2. Copenhagen, Denmark

 Copenhagen is known for its safety and security with countless year-round exciting activities.
 Another bonus is that 86% of citizens are fluent in English.
-The average monthly cost of living in Copenhagen is approximately $2,090, which is only half of the average American salary.
+The average monthly cost of living in Copenhagen is approximately $2,600, which is half the average American salary.

 3. Dublin, Ireland